It can be difficult to determine how often you should change your guitar strings.

 How to Make Your Guitar Strings Last Longer

-If you hate regularly changing your guitar strings, then there are some simple things you can do to preserve them as long as possible.
+If you know you’re someone who’s not going to regularly change your guitar strings, then there are some simple things you can do to preserve them as long as possible.

 First, you want to make sure that you always wash your hands before you play your guitar.
 This will make sure your fingers are clean of sweat, excess oil and grime.